The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 If this dialogue doesn't disappear when you click the button, refresh the page and click the button again.
 We are investigating this problem.

 By choosing “I’m a guest”, you will only see institution-wide content.

-Have you or a colleague wrote a new book?
-Received an award or research grants?
+Have you or a colleague written a new book?
+Received an award or research grant/s?
 Are you planning an interdisciplinary conference and expect interesting guests?
 Have you been interviewed?
 Or written an article in a newspaper?
 Or something else that might be interesting or important for all employees at the faculty to be informed of.

 Remember to announce the information timely to Per Melander, Communications Officer at the Faculty Office.

 Note that it's not always exactly the same internal news that shows here as on the corresponding site in Swedish.